Jean-Pierre Blanchard: 1784 – Flights in Paris

-The early balloon flights triggered a phase of public "balloonomania", with all manner of objects decorated with images of balloons or styled au ballon, from ceramics to fans and hats.
-Clothing au ballon was produced with exaggerated puffed sleeves and rounded skirts, or with printed images of balloons.
+The early balloon flights triggered a phase of the public "balloonomania", with all manner of objects decorated with images of balloons or styled au ballon, from ceramics to fans and hats.
+Clothing au ballon was produced with exaggerated puffed sleeves, rounded skirts, or with printed images of balloons.
 Hair was coiffed à la montgolfier, au globe volant, au demi-ballon, or à la Blanchard.